braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/surveys/typeform.md

 ---
 nav_title: Typeform
 article_title: Typeform
-description: "This article outlines the partnership between Braze and Typeform, an easy-to-use tool for collecting data, feedback, and more. "
+description: "This article outlines the partnership between Braze and Typeform, an easy-to-use tool for collecting data, feedback, and more."
 alias: /partners/typeform/
 page_type: partner
 search_tag: Partner